danielbarter/scikit-build-core_example/README.md

 export `CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:$VIRTUAL_ENV/cmake`

 This lets cmake find our pip install pybind.
-This isn't required if you have a system pybind11 installed.export pybind11_DIR=$VIRTUAL_ENV/lib/python*/site-packages/pybind11/share/cmake/pybind11.
+This isn't required if you have a system pybind11 installed export pybind11_DIR=$VIRTUAL_ENV/lib/python*/site-packages/pybind11/share/cmake/pybind11.
 ```

 4. move into project a and pip install .